kschang77/astrodash2/README.md

   -- if populated, then Ajax calls will be made to fetch results
 - If setup was brought up, then upon SUBMIT the Ajax calls will be made.

 ~~In reality, the events didn't actually quite happen this way.
 And that's a mess I have to untangle.
 It _was_ working at one point between 6AM and 10AM.
 Somehow the various merges seems to have broken it.~~ Program has been fixed.

+On Monday morning, we discovered we did have a second usable horoscope that we can include.
+It is now active as button number 8 "Kelli Fox Horoscope".

 ### Limits and Workarounds